mvcds/my-library/carreer/development/programming/web/Shadow DOM.md

-A way to encapsulate [[CSS]] styles. by using hidden [[DOM]] trees to be attached to elements in the regular DOM tree (the Shadow DOM can be attached/removed/edited just like a regular DOM tree)
+A way to encapsulate [[Cascading Style Sheet|CSS]] styles. by using hidden [[DOM]] trees to be attached to elements in the regular DOM tree (the Shadow DOM can be attached/removed/edited just like a regular DOM tree)

 There are some bits of shadow DOM terminology to be aware of: